Photographers in Arizona

 Arizona Annual Job Openings

-The BLS estimates there will be 170 annual job openings, and 2,360 total jobs in 2026 for Photographers in this state.
+The BLS estimates 170 annual job openings, and a total of 2,360 jobs for Arizona Photographers in 2026.

 Nationwide, the prediction is 10,300 annual jobs and 139,000 total jobs in 2026.